Is wedding photography your day job? And what is your experience?

 Where are you based?
 Do you travel for weddings?

-Home these days is Sydney, however, I have spent the last 7 years shooting most of my weddings in and around Brisbane.
+Home these days is Sydney, however, I spent 7 years shooting most of my weddings around Brisbane and South East Queensland.
 I love to travel and it’s definitely a normal part of my job.
 In fact every wedding I travel to some degree.
 I will happily jump in the car or on a plane to document your love story.
-Weddings generally within 2-2.5 hours drive from Sydney or Brisbane do not incur travel fees.
+Weddings within 2 hours drive from Sydney do not incur travel fees.
 For locations outside this area, I just ask couples to cover travel expenses, typically return flights or fuel costs, and accommodation for a minimum of 2 nights.
 All travel expenses are quoted on an individual basis.
 PS.
 If you are having a wedding in an epic location or it’s on my travel bucket list, then I might even waive the travel fees for the opportunity to add a destination wedding to the portfolio!

 What is your approach to wedding photography?